-Rebecca Maurer is a graduate of the University of Chicago and Stanford Law School.
-She went to law school to work in consumer finance law after seeing the effects of the foreclosure crisis on her hometown of Cleveland, Ohio.
+She is a graduate of the University of Chicago and Stanford Law School, which she attended after seeing the effects of the foreclosure crisis on her hometown of Cleveland, Ohio.
 She narrowed her interest to student loan law when she saw the difficulties she and her classmates encountered in managing their own debt.

 Rebecca is admitted to practice law in Ohio, the District of Columbia, the Northern District of Ohio, the Southern District of New York and the Sixth Circuit.